Sign In Forgot Password

 These listening receivers are conveniently located in a case on the table next to the Main Sanctuary doors and on the bookcase in the entrance to the Holocaust Memorial Chapel.
 During the High Holidays, the listening receivers are located just outside the synagogue’s main entrance.
 Printed instructions for using the assistive listening system and receivers are also available.

 Please tell a greeter or usher that you would like to borrow a listening receiver and ear speaker.
 Disposable ear buds are also available for your use.
 You may also bring your own ear buds or headphones.
-Our receivers will accept any device with a standard 3.5mm, two-ring (TRS), audio cable plug.
+Our receivers will accept any device with a standard 3.5mm, two-ring (TRS) audio cable plug.
 If the receiver malfunctions in any way, please seek assistance from a greeter or usher.

 Gustav Ganzfried z”l generously donated the assistive listening system for the Main Sanctuary.
 Additional generous contributions from members and an Open Hearts Award from PATHWAYS.ORG provided the necessary funding for the assistive listening system for the Holocaust Memorial Chapel and the portable assistive listening system.

-For more information about using assistive listening system receivers, please refer to the
+For more information about using assistive listening system receivers, please refer to the GUIDE TO ASSISTIVE LISTENING SYSTEM & RECEIVERS.

 Revised: February 2016